 William is also a community care specialist, with expertise in cases involving the rights of children and care leavers under the Children Act 1989.
 He also deals with cases involving adult social services to ensure that clients with disabilities receive the care and support to which they are legally entitled.

-In addition William specialises in public law cases (in relation to which Osbornes has a legal aid contract), as well as having considerable experience and knowledge of the cases concerning welfare benefits.
+Additionally William specialises in public law as well as having considerable experience and knowledge of cases concerning welfare benefits.
 He has experience in bringing judicial review claims against local authorities and other public bodies and is committed to acting for extremely vulnerable children or adult clients with specialist needs.
-He has a particular interest in cases with an EU law or immigration element, often where such issues overlap in cases concerning housing, community care or welfare benefit entitlements.
+He has a particular interest in cases with an EU law or immigration element, often where these issues overlap in cases concerning housing, community care or welfare benefits entitlement.

 William is a member of the executive of the Housing Lawyers Practitioners Association (HLPA).
-He also advises at Camden Citizens Advice Bureau and is a duty advocate at the County Court at Clerkenwell and Shoreditch.
+He also represents client on the duty advocate scheme at the County Court at Clerkenwell and Shoreditch.

 William joined Osbornes as a trainee in 2004, qualified as a solicitor in 2006, and was made a partner at the firm in 2016.

 Reported cases include:

 - Ward, Gullu and others v London Borough of Hillingdon EWCA Civ 692 – Successful appeal in the Court of Appeal which established that the London Borough of Hillingdon’s social housing allocation scheme unlawfully discriminated on the basis of race.